Mindbreeze GmbH, A-4020 Linz, 2020.

 To edit Confluence sitemaps, activate "Delta Crawling" and enter the Confluence sitemap URL as the crawling root.

 In this mode, the Connector reads the websites solely from the sitemaps.
-Here both the properties lastmod and changefreq of the pages of the site map are compared with the indexed pages.
+Here the property lastmod of the pages of the site map is compared with the indexed pages.
 Very high frequency indexing strategies can be applied using a precise sitemap.